Dinners and Parties

 - Will you have a program?

 Just dinner and casual conversation will work most of the time, but if you have a crowd you might want to consider these questions: Will you have some type of program?
 Do you want to break into small groups and discuss some questions?
 Will you call everyone together and present some type of lecture or testimony?
 Will you seek to share the gospel?
-Remember you don’t want to surprise your guests with the gospel if that was never mentioned in your invitation — it’s just not right, and it may be the last time these people attend your dinners.
+Remember you don’t want to surprise your guests with the gospel if that was never mentioned in your invitation — it’s just not right, and it may be the last time these people attend your events.

 Special Note: At large events, where there is a program involving spiritual content, you will usually find it helpful to pass out comment cards so your guests can give you their contact information and indicate their interest in talking further about the material presented.